friveramariani/PRCubeStars/cubesat.md

 The basic structure of a CubeSat is a single unit of 10 x 10 x 10 cm, and it usually commonly weighs approximately 2.5 lbs (or 1.3 kilograms).
 These dimensions and lightweight allows integration of low-cost materials and equipments for space exploration, and **in the case of PRCubeStars to explore the stratosphere microbiome** (refer to the [*projects page*](https://friveramariani.github.io/PRCubeStars/projects)).

+**It is important to mention** that the nanotechnology and fabrication expertise of Dr. Sierra-Sastre and Daron Westly, as well as the computational and *Maker* expertise of Damaso Cardenales-Colón and Carlos Rodríguez have been fundamental in mentoring the students in the design, assembly, and programming of the CubeSat.

 ## Images of the PRCubeStars' CubeSat

 <img src="Images/CubeSat-AllParts.jpg" alt="hi" class="inline"/>